Reviews You Can Rely On

 An important thing to consider in your shopping research is which tools have sold the farm to focus usability around one or two tools, in the hopes of capturing niche markets.
 The bit drivers on the Gerber Center-Drive Plus and Gerber Gear Armbar Drive have the best screwdriver function of our test fleet.
 The ARC caters to a knife-enthusiast crowd with its best-in-class knife.
 Even seemingly tiny tasks can have feature focuses, such as the Gerber Dime, which has an always-out bottle opener.

-The Leatherman FREE P4 and its big cousin, the ARC, are particularly useful because of the speed of access to each function, as they butterfly open smoothly with one hand.
-Instead of friction (as on most other products), magnets and springs hold the hinges in place.
-Notably, the Free P4 does not have a bit driver at all, large or small.
-The ARC has two.
-They are in the squashed bit format Leatherman loves to push these days, but still, it's our top tool recommendation for a reason.
+The Leatherman FREE T4 and its big cousin, the ARC, are particularly useful because of the speed of access to each function, as each tool slides smoothly open with one hand.
+Instead of friction (as on most other products), the FREE platform uses magnets and springs with the hinges and locks, and is a wonderful usability upgrade over traditional tools.
+Notably, the Free T4 does not have a swappable bit driver or pliers at all.
+In fact, the ARC is the only currently offered FREE tool that butterflys open and includes pliers, after the baffling discontinuation of more budget tools like the P4.
+As it stands, the ARC is our top tool recommendation for a reason.

 The Skeletool CX is a nearly full-sized minimalist tool, meaning that each function of the Skeletool is likely as large as you need it to be, and each is almost perfectly optimized for function.
 Our initial hesitations are pretty exclusively related to the bit driver.
 We keep repeating this, but we wish that Leatherman tools included a standard 1/4 inch bit driver instead of their proprietary configuration.